makersacademy/chitter-challenge/README.md

 So that only I can post messages on Chitter as me
 I want to log in to Chitter
 ```
-* write the feature test
+* write the feature tests
 * create the log in view and update the controller with the required paths
+* write unit tests for authentication in User class

+## To do

+* to implement the last two user story
+* to add some CSS
+* to extract the database setup into an object